CfRadar/NovaCPP/README.md

 Welcome to **NovaCPP**, the holy grail of modern C++ web frameworks.

 NovaCPP brings the developer experience of **React** directly into a lightning-fast C++ server.
-It provides true **Component-Based Architecture**, surgical DOM updates, automatic session management, and background live polling—all without requiring you to write a single line of JavaScript or backend routing logic.
+It provides true **Component-Based Architecture**, surgical DOM updates, Single Page Application (SPA) routing, automatic session management, and background live polling—all without requiring you to write a single line of JavaScript or backend routing logic.

 ---